adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

 * NoClassDefFoundError at the runtime
   * jvm don't check the .class file before program start
   * if .class file for the Servic is missing it will execute till FreeService/PaidService then NoClassDefError will occured
+  * but in jdk1.9 module-info.java containes speific rquested statment due to which it will check the avalibity of .class file before execution
 ```
 ├── FreeService.java
 ├── PaidService.java